 Marriage and Children

-At the age of 24, Morgan married Amelia Sturges, the daughter of a wealthy businessman from New York.
+At the age of 24, Morgan married Amelia Sturges, the daughter of a wealthy businessperson from New York.
 Unfortunately, Amelia died of tuberculosis just four months later.
 In 1865, Morgan married Frances Louisa Tracy.
 The couple would go on to have four children.

 Early Success